 Addressing recruitment challenges

 To improve recruitment diversity, employers have changed the universities they visit, tailored marketing materials and methods and used targeted social media advertising.
-More than half of employers (55%) have also run diversity and unconscious bias training for staff involved in recruitment.
+An increasing number of employers also run diversity and unconscious bias training for staff involved in recruitment.

 Employing women in STEM

-The latest government data shows that in 2020 there were more than one million women in core-STEM occupations - up from just 350,000 ten years ago.
-While great strides have been made to decrease the gender gap in STEM industries, more still needs to be done before a victory can be claimed.
+In 2020 government data showed that there were more than one million women in core-STEM occupations - up from just 350,000 ten years previously.
+While great strides have been made to decrease the gender gap in STEM industries, as more recent reports show more still needs to be done before a victory can be claimed.

 Kay Hussain, CEO of WISE, explains 'Many STEM sectors have been traditionally male-dominated and therefore find it harder to attract female talent.
 We need more visible female role models across all STEM sectors to inspire more women to apply.